-- 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annexes 4 and 12 of the TM. - 3.4.3.2 The study area for the air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM.

+- 3.4.3.2 The study area for the air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site, with consideration to be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
 The assessment shall include the existing, committed and planned sensitive receivers within the study area.
 The sensitive receivers shall also include the planned sensitive receivers within the Project site.
-The assessment shall also take into account the impacts of emission sources from nearby concurrent projects, if any.
-The assessment shall be based on the best available information at the time of the assessment.
+The sensitive receivers shall include those at Nam Cheong Estate, Fu Cheong Estate, planned residential development above Nam Cheong Station, Sir Ellis Kadoorie Secondary School, Tai Kok Tsui Catholic Primary School, the office of Yuen Fat Building, etc. The assessment shall take into account the impacts of emission sources from nearby concurrent projects, if any.
+The assessment shall be based on the best available information at the time of assessment. - 3.4.3.3 The air quality impact assessment shall follow the detailed technical requirements given in Appendix A.